 Since network domains come in different shapes, sizes, and architectures, there are endless potential combinations for examples.
 Here are a couple of common scenarios:

-An enterprise-level network domain: A large company may have multiple domains.
+Enterprise-level multiple network domains: A large company may have multiple domains.
 These domains can be configured to allow resources to communicate across domains using trust relationships.
 Each network domain could correspond to separate sections of the system, types of services, or service regions.

 How does a network domain work?